JOY2OP/AI-Article-Summarizer/README.md

 # AI-Article-Summarizer
-Paste an article link and it will summarize it for you.
+Paste an article/website link and it will summarize it for you- powered by OpenAI.